camunda/camunda-docs-manual/site/src/documents/api-references/rest/task/081-post-submit-form.html.md

 ---

 Complete a task and update process variables using a form submit.
-The difference between this method and the `complete` method is twofold:
+There are two difference between this method and the `complete` method:

 * If the task is in state `PENDING` - ie. has been delegated before, it is not completed but resolved.
-It will be completed otherwise.
+Otherwise it will be completed.
 * If the task has Form Field Metadata defined, the process engine will perform backend validation for any form fields which have validators defined.
-See [Documentation on Generated Task Forms](ref:/guides/user-guide/#tasklist-task-forms-generated-task-forms).
+See the [Generated Task Forms](ref:/guides/user-guide/#tasklist-task-forms-generated-task-forms) section of the [User Guide](ref:/guides/user-guide/) for more information.

 Method